matus-chochlik/eagine-core/doc/howto/openssl.rst

 ::

-  openssl genrsa -out user.key 4096
+  openssl genrsa -out user.pkey 4096

 The information about the generated user key can be printed with:

 ::

-  openssl pkey -in user.key -text
+  openssl pkey -in user.pkey -text

 Generating a certificate signing request (CSR) for the certificate (including the public key) for the user's private key:

 ::

-  openssl req -new -key user.key -out user.csr
+  openssl req -new -key user.pkey -out user.csr

 The information in the CSR can be printed with the following command: